Overdevelopment

 It is unacceptable that, with trains already overcommitted, the government’s plans will create an 80% increase to the population of Rhodes, with 10,000 new people in the next ten years.
 For more details see the Canada Bay Greens submission on the plans for overdevelopment in Rhodes.

-Traffic congestion (two broken promises)
+Traffic congestion (two NSW Coalition broken promises)

 1. “Prior to any rezoning commencing, a Precinct-wide traffic study and supporting modelling is required to be completed…”* The government initiated rezoning before the traffic study was complete.
 The study was finally delivered in late 2022, showing massive future traffic problems.
 Then the government eventually finalised the rezoning in parts of Concord West, Concord and Kings Bay (shown in purple) itself, when Council balked at the unresolved issues and lack of communication with the community.